AaTekle/PDFEXTRACT/README.md

-PDF to Text Extractor is a simple Flask web application that allows users to extract text from PDF files.
+PDF Text Extractor, simple Flask web application that allows you (yes you) to extract text from PDF files.
 It provides a user-friendly interface for uploading PDF files and extracting text from them.

 ## Features